The Best Way to Ship Plants Safely

-Transporting your car in a car over long distances can be very tricky especially if you will be making several overnight stops along the way before you get to your destination.
+Transporting your car in car over long distances can be very tricky especially if you will be making several overnight stops along the way before you get to your destination.
 However, if you insist on transporting them in your car, then you have to treat them like you will treat your pets.
 Do not allow them to get too cold or too hot as stated earlier.
 If you will leave them for more than an hour in your car ensure that they get enough air by slightly opening the windows of your car, and also ensure they have enough water that will keep them hot before you make the trip.

 Whether you wish to ship your plant or transport them in your car, it is important that you should go with the best choice that is most appropriate for your condition.
 However, the safety and how fast your plants get to your preferred destination should be a top determinant in deciding your means of transportation.

-You don’t want your plants to get to its destination only for you to find out that it didn’t survive or for it to die a few days later.
+You don’t want your plants to get to their destination only for you to find out that they didn’t survive or for it to die a few days later.
 Hence, to avoid this kind of scenario, try as much as possible to take your time in prepping the plants for transportation, pack them well using the techniques explained in the early part of this article, select the most appropriate means of transportation, and make sure you choose the best day of the week to send these plants to your new home or destination.
 Choosing the best day of the week to transport them can help limit the number of days they will be in transit and this can also increase their chances of surviving after the trip.